Azure/ResourceModules/docs/wiki/Upgrade from 0.3.1 to 0.4.0.md

 You can remove these placeholders as you see fit, or migrate them together with the changes explained in the [`General pipeline updates`](#general-pipeline-updates) & [` NamePrefix in settings.json`](#nameprefix-in-settingsjson) sections of this guide.

 ## Version file
 A `version.json` file was added to each individual module.
-Please make sure such a file is added to every module folder in the `arm` folder structure.
+Please make sure such a file is added to every module folder in the `modules` folder structure.

 For more information on how versioning is handled see [here](https://github.com/Azure/ResourceModules/wiki/PipelinesDesign#publish).